 Royal Palace (Haw Kham)

-The former Royal Palace is a mixture of French and Lao architecture, and is now a museum.
+The former Royal Palace is a mixture of French and Lao architecture.
 It preserves the monarchy's possessions and has an extremely opulent interior, with the Throne Room being the most impressive.
 A three-headed elephant sheltered by the sacred white parasol sits above the entrance, and is the symbol of Laos' monarchy.
-The dazzling interior comprises mirrors, mosaics, and displays of royal regalia that include glittering swords and the former King's elephant saddle.
-The Pha Bang (delicate Buddha) is the museum's most prized item, and is housed in a small, barred shrine that was the King's personal sanctum.
+The dazzling interior comprises mirrors, mosaics and displays of royal regalia that include glittering swords and the former King's elephant saddle.
+The Pha Bang (delicate Buddha) is the museum's most prized item, housed in a small, barred shrine that was the King's personal sanctum.
 Believed to have been crafted in the heavens, it is the country's most sacred image and spiritual protector.
-The museum has information in Lao and English but is worth visiting with a local guide, who can share myths and legends as well as history.
-Shoes and bags must be left at the entrance.
-Photography is not allowed.